Custom Installation and Uninstallation of Components

 $ ./<file_name>.run --noexec --target <directory>

-Custom Installation of the Components
+Custom Installation of Components

 <component_name>_<version>~linux_<platform>.rpm